Malignant Narcissism: When Narcissism Takes a Dark Turn

 8. Emotional and Psychological Abuse

 The malignant narcissist is often emotionally and psychologically abusive.
-This abuse can take many forms, such as verbal attacks, gaslighting, and manipulative behavior designed to make the victim doubt their reality.
+This abuse can happen in many ways.
+It includes verbal attacks, gaslighting, and manipulative actions.
+These behaviors aim to make the victim question their reality.

 Over time, this abuse can lead to severe emotional trauma and mental health issues for the victim.